For some people, confidence seems to come easily and is almost second nature.

 You repeat the process again and again every day and experience it as if you have already done or can already do it.

 It’s a trick that affects the subconscious mind and can even affect our bodies physically, enabling us to achieve our personal goals.
-Check back in at All Sussed later for my post on visualization techniques.

 5. Ditch the negative thoughts